-Norma Vega served as Executive Director of the Office of the Census 2010 in the Office of Los Angeles Mayor Antonio Villaraigosa.
-She developed a citywide educational and community outreach campaign that resulted in the highest mail participation rate than any other comparable city and thus ensured that California did not lose a congressional seat as originally predicted.
-Previously, she worked in the Mayor’s office as Area Director where she served as the liaison to the community, civic groups, and city departments.
-She is currently a Senior Advocacy Consultant at the Ibarra Strategy Group (ISG) -- a government and public affairs firm in Washington, DC.
-She assists ISG with intergovernmental support, external communications, Latino outreach, and political affairs and has recently returned to Los Angeles.
+Before moving to DC, Norma served as Executive Director of the Office of the Census 2010 in the Office of Los Angeles Mayor Antonio Villaraigosa.
+In this capacity, she developed a citywide educational and community outreach campaign that resulted in the highest mail participation rate of any other comparable city and thus ensured that California did not lose a congressional seat, as originally predicted.
+Previously, she worked in the Mayor’s office as Area Director, serving as liaison to the community, civic groups, and city departments.

-Prior to joining the Office of the Mayor, Ms. Vega began her career at the Mexican American Legal Defense and Educational Fund (MALDEF) as a paralegal.
-Later as the Belmont Parent School Partnership Director, she organized parents to ensure the construction of the Ed Roybal Learning Center and the Vista Hermosa Park.
+Ms. Vega began her career at the Mexican American Legal Defense and Educational Fund (MALDEF) as a paralegal.
+Later as the Belmont Parent School Partnership Director, she organized parents to ensure the construction of the Ed Roybal Learning Center and the Vista Hermosa Park (the first new public park to have been built in downtown LA, since 1895).
 She then served as a national trainer where she partnered with parent groups, teachers, school district administrators, and community stakeholders to implement effective parent engagement strategies.
-At the same time, she worked with parents locally to develop and execute a successful grass-roots/legal campaign and organized a coalition of community stakeholders, which resulted in the savings of $95 million and the construction of the three schools at the former Ambassador Hotel site -- Robert F. Kennedy Community Schools.
+At the same time, she worked with parents locally to develop and execute a successful grass-roots legal campaign and organized a coalition of community stakeholders.
+This resulted in the savings of $95 million and the construction of the three schools at the former Ambassador Hotel site – the Robert F. Kennedy Community Schools.

 I have been a champion for educational equity because I believe it is the civil rights issue of our time.
 Access to a quality education is a right not a privilege.
 And, I’m one of those fortunate people who gets paid to do what I love because there was a civil rights movement that ensured the doors to our universities were open.
 I now get to pay it forward.
 Si Se Puede!!